Ohood-Saleh2003/my-project/README.md

 # my-project
 Steps to create a simple web interface to control a bot and display its latest movement using XAMPP and Visual Studio Code (VS Code)
 ### 1.Set up XAMPP and VS Code:
-* Install XAMPP on your system, which includes Apache, MySQL, PHP and other components needed for web development.
+* Install XAMPP on your system, which includes Apache, MySQL , and other components needed for web development.
 * Install VS Code, a popular code editor, on your system.
 ### 2.Create a new project directory:
-* In the htdocs folder of XAMPP, create a new directory for your project:  control.
+* In the htdocs folder of XAMPP, create a new directory for your project.
 ### 3. Database setup:
 * Register XAMMP control panel and we can allow Apache and MySQL modules.
 * Within XAMMP, go to Admin to access the MySQL management interface.